JonasBaeumer/Learning/React/Scrimba/quizzes.md

    DOM element? (e.g. <div blahblahblah={true}>) Why or why not?
    No that is not possible, since html / dom elements are predefined and therefore have a specific set of allowed parameters that one can pass (arguments).
 This is unlike react where we build custom components where we can define what props we pass.

+   Sample solution:
+   No, because the JSX we use to describe native DOM elements will be turned into REAL DOM elements by React.
+And real DOM elements only have the properties/attributes specified in the HTML specification.
+(Which doesn't include properties like `blahblahblah`)

-4. How do I receive props in a component? function Navbar(props) {
+5. How do I receive props in a component? function Navbar(props) {
     return (
         <header>